-112.061, Florida Statutes.
-The state will make a good faith effort to pay travel vouchers within 30 days after they have been properly submitted.
-Vouchers are considered submitted when the employee submits them to the local official designated by management to receive such vouchers.
+Travel expenses shall be paid for authorized travel on state business in the manner and amounts as provided in section 112.061, F.S.
+The state will make a good faith effort to pay travel vouchers within 30 days after they have been properly completed and submitted.
+Vouchers are considered submitted when the employee submits them to the person or office designated by the agency to receive such vouchers.